How U.S. Military Aid Has Helped Ukraine Since 2014

 "We never see this money.
 This is American money getting processed inside the U.S.," he said.
 "The Americans are buying goods and services in the U.S. and transferring them to Ukraine."

-The Javelin anti-tank missiles, which the Trump administration shipped to Ukraine last year, are a powerful symbol of U.S. support.
+The Javelin antitank missiles, which the Trump administration shipped to Ukraine last year, are a powerful symbol of U.S. support.
 But they are in storage and far from the front line.

 Samus says most of the U.S. military aid has gone to a joint training center in Yavoriv, near Ukraine's western border with Poland, more than 600 miles from the fighting.
 Just last month, 160 soldiers from the Wisconsin Army National Guard deployed to Yavoriv as part of a regular rotation of U.S. personnel.